adamrmelnyk/blag/content/post/creating-launch-plugins-for-pop-os-updated.md

 ## Where Plugins are located

-Pop!_OS keeps it's plugins in two places:
+Pop!_OS keeps its plugins in two places:

 - Apps are kept at `/usr/lib/pop-launcher/plugins/{plugin}/` and are written in Rust
 - Scripts are kept in `/usr/lib/pop-launcher/scripts/{scripts}` and are written in Bash